What does it feel like when ribs are broken? Changes in the area of the rib injury

 Incorrect position during sleep leads to impaired consolidation of fragments, respiratory disorders and pain.

-During the home treatment regimen, sleep on a firm mattress to prevent deformity of the spine and chest.
+When treating at home, sleep on a hard mattress to prevent deformation of the spine and chest.

-With a lateral fracture of the ribs, the optimal position for the patient is the supine position on the healthy side.
-In case of bilateral injury or damage to the anterior surface of the chest wall, you need to sleep on your back.
+In case of a lateral rib fracture, the optimal position for the patient is lying on the healthy side.
+If you have a bilateral injury or damage to the anterior surface of the chest wall, you need to sleep on your back.

 Nutrition

-The diet for fractures should cover the energy costs of the body for the restoration of bone tissue.
+The diet for fractures should cover the body’s energy costs for bone tissue restoration.
 The emphasis is on protein, calcium-rich foods.
 The diet includes:

 • lean boiled meat - beef, turkey, chicken breast;